nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The index **must be a positive integer** 1, 2, 3, …​
 - The note must be comprised of alphanumeric characters or spaces.
 - Duplicate notes are not allowed.
 E.g. `High profile client` is treated the same as `high profile client`
-- Notes are case-sensitive usually but are case-insensitive when duplicate check is done.
+- Notes are stored as case-sensitive but are case-insensitive when duplicate check is done.

 Examples: